Consensys/EthOn/README.md

-# EthOn - An Ethereum Ontology
+# EthOn - The Ethereum Ontology
 _An Ethereum ontology that is closely aligned with the [Ethereum yellow paper](https://github.com/ethereum/yellowpaper)._

 An ontology is a formalization of concepts and relations within a domain.